-The Employee Handbook does not, and is not intended to, constitute an employment contract.
-Employment at Arkansas State University Mid-South is "at will" and may be terminated at any time and without cause by either the employee or the college unless other provisions are agreed upon in writing by the employee and the Chancellor.
+The Employee Handbook does not constitute an employment contract with ASU Mid-South, either expressed or implied.
+Employment at Arkansas State University Mid-South is "at will" and may be terminated at any time and without cause by either the employee or the college, with or without cause and with or without notice.
+The "at will" relationship remains in full force and effect, notwithstanding any statements to the contrary made by university employees or set forth in any documents.